-- On accepting an offer of a place on the programme the trainee will be required to pay a registration fee of £400 which is a non-returnable deposit deducted from the course fee. - The balance is payable either in full at the start of the course, or in three termly payments, payable at the beginning of each term for which a £35 surcharge will be added.
-Trainees are responsible for setting up a standing order if paying by bank transfer.
-Full details will be provided. - In the event of a trainee not taking up an accepted place the registration fee and any other fees already paid are non-refundable. - If a trainee withdraws from the programme part way through the year, the full fees for the year are payable. - If GCS asks a trainee to withdraw from the course the fees paid up to and including that term are non-refundable. - In the event of a trainee anticipating or experiencing difficulty in meeting financial obligations to GCS, he/she should contact the Head of Training as soon as possible so that a mutually appropriate solution can be sought.
-An award cannot be made if there are any outstanding fees unless an acceptable arrangement for the deferred payment has been made with GCS. - Trainees accepted for the programme will be required to be in personal therapy with a therapist approved by GCS for the full duration of the course. - Offers of a place on the Diploma will be made subject to a satisfactory DBS check.
+- On accepting an offer of a place on the programme the trainee will be required to pay a registration fee of £400 which is a non-returnable deposit deducted from the course fee. - The balance is payable either in full at the start of the course, or in three termly payments, payable at the beginning of each term for which a £45 surcharge will be added. - In the event of a trainee not taking up an accepted place the registration fee and any other fees already paid are non-refundable. - If a trainee withdraws from the programme part way through the year, the full fees for the year are payable. - If GCS asks a trainee to withdraw from the course the fees paid up to and including that term are non-refundable. - In the event of a trainee anticipating or experiencing difficulty in meeting financial obligations to GCS, he/she should contact the Head of Training as soon as possible so that a mutually appropriate solution can be sought.
+An award cannot be made if there are any outstanding fees unless an acceptable arrangement for the deferred payment has been made with GCS. - Trainees accepted for the programme will be required to be in personal therapy with a therapist approved by GCS for the full duration of the course.